-REACH requires all companies manufacturing or placing a substance on the EU market in quantities greater than 1t/year to register that substance with the European Chemicals Agency (ECHA).
-For legal reasons, only companies with a legal entity in Europe are allowed to submit a registration under REACH; however, non-EU companies may submit REACH registration by appointing an Only Representative to register on their behalf, in which case their importers will be regarded as downstream users and do not need to do registrations.
+REACH requires all companies manufacturing or placing a substance on the EU market in quantities greater than one tonne per year (1t/y) to register that substance with the European Chemicals Agency (ECHA).
+For legal reasons, only companies with a legal entity in Europe are allowed to submit a registration under REACH.
+However, non-EU companies can submit a REACH registration by appointing an Only Representative (OR) to register on their behalf, in which case their importers will be regarded as downstream users and do not need to do registrations.

 Substances in articles if present above 1 t/y and intended for release (for example, ink in a pen);

 Monomer substances if present at a concentration above 2% in a polymer (for polymers, monomers shall be registered);